 Think about it.
 In the morning within a reasonable walking distance of school, in what direction is most of the traffic likely to flow?
 Toward school, right?
 What about in the afternoon just after school dismissal?
 Right…away from school, so requiring traffic to flow at a high volume in each direction makes a determination that the conditions are hazardous less likely, even though the volume of traffic on the road really is hazardous for our children.

-It’s time for the Florida Department of Education and the Florida legislature to adopt a reasonable and practical criteria that safeguards our children as they walk to and from school.
-We have written a proposal that gives them an excellent place to start and we’re working to gain their support for it.
+It’s time for the Florida legislature to adopt a reasonable and practical statute that safeguards our children as they walk to and from school.